5 Impactful Sales Enablement Technology Solutions For 2021

 3. Integration and Leveraging of Sales-Focused Learning Platforms

-There was a flurry of sales enablement vendors acquiring training capabilities in the late 2010s, but the value of integration between sales enablement and content management vendors and sales training platforms will continue to have even greater impact.
+There was a flurry of sales enablement solutions acquiring training capabilities in the late 2010s, but the value of integration between sales enablement and content management vendors and sales training platforms will continue to have even greater impact.
 That integration can and should include more “legacy” learning management system (LMS) solutions where appropriate.

 There are, however, some solutions built from the ground up that include enablement content, training, and coaching.
 SalesHood is just one such example.